LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

-# Connecting HTML and JavaScript
+# Using JavaScript with HTML
 * There are two main ways to use JavaScript with HTML.
     * Put JavaScript code in a seperate ".js" file (Recomended).
       * This is done within the \<header> section.